-Devices can be difficult to master for some seniors who are not accustomed to using modern gadgets.
-Either the screen is too small, the buttons are too close together or it’s easy to accidentally touch something and mess up the playback.
-So, the most important thing for seniors is that the player is easy to use.
+But, they have their challenges too – especially for seniors who aren’t as tech-centric as the younger generations.
+Either the screen is too small, the buttons are too close together or it’s easy to accidentally touch the wrong spot and mess up the playback.

 In a hurry?
 Here are my top recommendations for seniors who want to start enoying audiobooks.
 Keep on scrolling to read reviews of each model.